 TOTAL SEMESTER CREDIT HOURS: 120

 1Foreign Language/Study Abroad, select 6 SCH in course work (not credit by exam) above the university’s foreign language admission requirement.
-Thus students who meet the university’s foreign language admission requirement by earning 6 hours of credit by exam, may take 6 SCH in the same language but at the intermediate level or above, or they may take 6 SCH of another foreign language at the introductory level.
-This requirement may also be met by earning 6 SCH in any subject while participating in a TAMIU-approved Study Abroad program while living for at least 5 weeks in a non-English speaking country.
+Thus students who meet the university’s foreign language graduation requirement by earning 6 hours of credit by exam, may take 6 SCH in the same language but at the intermediate level or above, or they may take 6 SCH of another foreign language at the introductory level.
+This requirement may also be met by earning 6 SCH in any subject while participating in a TAMIU-approved Study Abroad program while living for at least 4 weeks in another country.

 2Math elective, select 3 SCH from any math course above the level of College Algebra.

 3Students must apply for admission to the College of Education while enrolled in EDCI 3324.

 4Non-U.S. History, select 9 SCH from HIST 3330, 3331, 3332, 3333.
 3391, 3392, 3393, 3394, 3395, 4338, 4339, 4340, 4341, 4342, or 4391.

 5U.S.
 History, select 9 SCH from HIST 3370, 3375, 3380, 3385, 4316, 4317, 4318, 4366, 4367, 4368, 4390.

 6Students are admitted to student teaching only after passing the certification exam to teach secondary history.